Srunoudomsambath/springboot-rest-api/README.md

 📘 Spring Boot Course API
-A simple RESTful API built with Spring Boot that allows you to retrieve course data using filters like status, title, ID, and code.
+This is a simple RESTful API built with Spring Boot that allows you to retrieve course data using various filters such as status, title, ID, and code.

 🔗 Base URL
-bash
-Copy
-Edit
+The base URL for all API endpoints is:

+Bash

 http://localhost:8080/api/v1/courses
 📌 Endpoints
+Here's a breakdown of the available endpoints and how to use them:

 1. ✅ Get All Courses by Status
+Retrieve a list of courses filtered by their active status.

 Request:

-bash
-Copy
-Edit
+Bash

 GET /api/v1/courses?status=false
-Response:
+Example Response:

-json
-Copy
-Edit
+JSON

 [
   {
     "id": "939541e4-261b-489f-a063-5a8c6e72ff21",